aafulei/sublime-adapted-plugins/README.md

 ### Change Selection Endpoint

 ```
-Adapted from a post on Sublime Forum and a gist by Terence Martin (OdatNurd)
+Adapted from a post on Sublime Forum by Terence Martin (OdatNurd)
 https://forum.sublimetext.com/t/move-caret-to-beginning-or-end-of-selection-without-losing-selection/29329/2
 ```